CyVerse-learning-materials/kallisto_tutorial/step4.rst

 .. tip::

-    If you are not familiar with Atmosphere and transfering data into an instance see the `Atmosphere guide <https://cyverse-atmosphere-guide.readthedocs-hosted.com/en/latest/>`_
+    If you are not familiar with Atmosphere and transfering data into an instance see the |Atmosphere guide|

 We will import the Kallisto results into an RStudio session being run from an Atmosphere image.
-Then we will follow a R script based on the  `Sleuth Walkthoughs <https://pachterlab.github.io/sleuth/walkthroughs>`_
+Then we will follow a R script based on the  |Sleuth Walkthoughs|

-  1. If necessary, launch the `CyVerse Workshop Training Image <https://atmo.cyverse.org/application/images/1479>`_;
+  1. If necessary, launch the |CyVerse Training Workshop Image|;
      a 'Small1' instance size should be sufficient.

   2. When the instance becomes available, open a web browser and navigate to your